LLEB-ME/gouv.fa/content/members/cert-of-membership.md

 Those without access must print and fill out the form below.
 Mailed requests should be mailed to or faxed to the closest location that accepts `Membership documents`.<br/>[View locations &rarr;](/meta/contact)

+<a class="btn download" href="/forms/com-application">Fill out "Request for a Certificate of Membership" PDF online</a>
-<a class="btn download" href="https://sec.gouv.fa/forms/com-application.pdf">Download "Request for a Certificate of Membership" PDF (0,00 Mo)</a>
+<a class="btn download" href="/forms/com-application.pdf">Download "Request for a Certificate of Membership" PDF (0,00 Mo)</a>